homm/color-filters-reconstruction/README.md

-# Accurate Color Transformations Capture
+# Accurate Color Transformations Reconstruction

 This repository includes tools which could be used for semi-automatically and very accurate reconstruction of color filters used